ulsdevteam/argo/index.md

 ## Who can use our API?

 Anyone can use it!
 We have made it publicly available to enable people like you to freely access the data.
-There is no sign up or authentication required, although you may want to browse this documentation, which shows you have to make requests.
+There is no sign up or authentication required, although you may want to browse this documentation, which shows you how to make requests.
 [The best place to start is...]

 ### What is the data and where does it come from?